linda-lai/linda-lai.github.io/README.md

 In future iterations, I would like to:
 * Introduce a horizontal slider for the projects preview in the Folio section.
 * Correct alignments and overflow settings for CSS grid elements in page sections.
-* Add minor transisitons, animations and hover elements to provide a more seamless user experience and additional pops of colour.
+* Add minor transitions, animations and hover elements to provide a more seamless user experience and additional pops of colour.

 ## Short Answer
 ### Describe key events in the development of the internet from the 1980s to today (max.
 150 words)
 While coding and computers had been around in early forms since the 1950s, the invention of the world wide web and web browsers in the late 1980s and the increasing affordability of personal computers revolutionised the Information Age and proliferated the internet with webpages coded HTML and CSS files much like this website portfolio, driving the spread of online information, commerce, entertainment and social networking.
-The interplay and co-dependency of hardware and software has been integral part of the development of web standards which reflect and shape user experience and design trends over time.
-However, the demoncratisation of technology and knowledge in particular now provides access and opportunity to individuals and communities at a rate and scale previously unavailable before.
+The interplay and co-dependency of hardware and software have been integral part of the development of web standards which reflect and shape user experience and design trends over time.
+However, the democratisation of technology and knowledge in particular now provides access and opportunity to individuals and communities at a rate and scale previously unavailable before.
 However, the benefits and convenience of such tools and their impact on society and issues like privacy and net neutrality are now at the forefront of challenge and debate in the twenty-first century.

 ### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)
 Fundamental aspects of how the Internet functions are based on making it as usable and readable for a wide spread of users, ranging from technically minded to luddite.
 Users accessing webpages coded in languages like HTML and CSS on the world wide web will use a web browser to retrieve and display information on a device via a distinct URL.
 While computers and other network devices use an IP address to identify each other on the web, users typically access websites via a user-friendly alphanumeric domain name (such as https://ladnil.github.io/) that is converted into an IP address a computer can understand through the Domain Name System (DNS).
-Rather than users having to maintain an address book of IP addresses, computer, tablet and mobile devices can connect through a domain name server that maps domain names to IP addresses in a large database, ultimately making accesibility more user-friendly and readable for the mainstream.
+Rather than users having to maintain an address book of IP addresses, computer, tablet and mobile devices can connect through a domain name server that maps domain names to IP addresses in a large database, ultimately making accessibility more user-friendly and readable for the mainstream.

 ### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)
 It is difficult to overstate the impact the internet and technology has had on the world today: how we live, how we work and how we are connected.
 As an aspiring full-stack developer, now be able to look under the hood and get stuck in the code through this project and other projects has inspired a whole new appreciation for the interplay of front-end and back-end design, going back to the basics.
 Particularly with using HTML and CSS grid for the project, I'm now better able to spot and understand similar website design features and web design trends, and to use inspect tools to learn why websites look good, why they look really bad, or why they look really similar.
 Having always had a strong interest in design, this project enabled me to further develop my design vocabulary and references, which I hope to further develop in my portfolio website or other personal projects.

 ## Conclusion
 Despite the difficulty presented by using CSS grid, I was able to achieve the overall design and functionality of the finished MVP I wanted.